breuerfelix/breuerfelix.github.io/_posts/24-03-23-mass-replace-gitlab.md

 traverse() {
     # iterate over all items inside the folder given as first arg
     for dir in "$1"/*; do

-        # if its not a folder, continue
+        # if it's not a folder, continue
         if [ ! -d "$dir" ]; then
           continue
         fi